JSeam2/pyGigE-V/README.md

 ### Installing Python Package from source repo
 1. Download this repository locally
 2. Make sure you have the build tools read
-3. Run `sudo python setup.py install` at the repo's root dir
+3. Run `python setup.py install` at the repo's root dir
 4. Test by running `python test.py` example

 #### Extending this module using Cython (for developemnt)